-Research on mental immune systems goes back to the 1950s.
+Research on mental immune systems goes back to the early 1960s.
 In a series of important but little-known experiments, psychologist William McGuire showed that exposure to a weakened form of a persuasive argument confers a kind of resistance to stronger forms of the same argument.
-He was struck by the analogy with inoculation.
+McGuire was struck by the analogy with inoculation.
 (Immunologists inoculate our bodies by exposing them to weakened forms of dangerous pathogens, and our bodies respond by developing immunity to stronger versions of those pathogens.)
-He didn’t put the point in just this way, but he’d uncovered the first hard evidence of the mind’s immune system.
+He’d uncovered the first hard evidence of the mind’s immune system.
 He labeled his findings “inoculation theory.”

-McGuire essentially showed that ancient rhetorical tricks (like “straw man” argumentation) can induce immunity to new information, even if the argument is invalid.
+McGuire's theory essentially shows that ancient rhetorical tricks (like “straw man” argumentation) can induce immunity to new information, even if the argument is invalid.
 Put differently, bad actors can use these kinds of inoculations to “hack” mental immune systems.
-And this is exactly what ideologues, aspiring demagogues, cult leaders, and conspiracy theorists do: hack mental immune systems and manipulate minds.
+And this is exactly what ideologues, aspiring demagogues, cult leaders, and conspiracy theorists do.

 A research team led by Gordon Pennycook has shown that the “metabelief” that beliefs should change in response to evidence is highly correlated with mental immune health.
 More precisely, Pennycook's team has shown that when people lose this metabelief, they become more susceptible to extremist ideologies, conspiracy thinking, science denial, etc. In his 2021 book, Mental Immunity, Andy Norman argues that this metabelief is the linchpin of the mind’s immune system.
 Norman's “damaged fulcrum model” posits that attacks on the norms of accountable talk can profoundly compromise cognitive immune systems, leading to destructive outbreaks of unreason.